Andrea-Sapei/Andrea-Sapei/README.md

 My name is Andrea Sapei, and I'm a Business Student at the University of Turin.
-I'm passionate about Finance and Economics and I'm currently mainly learning Python
+I'm passionate about Finance and Tech and I'm currently working as a Front-End dev for a startup, audasynth.com